Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

 In empirical studies, data is collected from participants through methods such as surveys, interviews, or controlled experiments.
-LLMs can serve as \emph{subjects} in empirical studies by simulating human behavior and interactions (we use the term ``subject'' since ``participant'' implies being human~\cite{apa-dict-subject}).
-In this capacity, LLMs generate responses that approximate those of human participants, which makes them particularly valuable for research involving user interactions, collaborative coding environments, and software usability assessments.
-This approach enables data collection that closely reflects human reactions while avoiding the need for direct human involvement.
-To achieve this, prompt engineering techniques are widely employed, with a common approach being the use of the \textit{Personas Pattern}~\cite{DBLP:journals/corr/abs-2308-07702}, which involves tailoring LLM responses to align with predefined profiles or roles that emulate specific user archetypes. \citeauthor{ZHAO2025101167} outline opportunities and challenges of using LLMs as research subjects in detail~\cite{ZHAO2025101167}.
-Furthermore, recent sociological studies have emphasized that, to be effectively utilized in this capacity, LLMs---including their agentic versions---should meet four criteria of algorithmic fidelity~\cite{DBLP:journals/corr/abs-2209-06899}.
-Generated responses should be: (1) indistinguishable from human-produced texts (e.g., LLM-generated code reviews should be comparable to those from real developers); (2) consistent with the attitudes and sociodemographic information of the conditioning context (e.g., LLMs simulating junior developers should exhibit different confidence levels, vocabulary, and concerns compared to senior engineers); (3) naturally aligned with the form, tone, and content of the provided context (e.g., responses in an agile stand-up meeting simulation should be concise, task-focused, and aligned with sprint objectives rather than long, formal explanations); and (4) reflective of patterns in relationships between ideas, demographics, and behavior observed in comparable human data (e.g., discussions on software architecture decisions should capture trade-offs typically debated by human developers, such as maintainability versus performance, rather than abstract theoretical arguments).
+LLMs can serve as virtual \emph{subjects} by simulating human behavior and interactions.
+If LLMs can generate responses that approximate those of human participants, they could be valuable for research involving user interactions, collaborative coding environments, and software usability assessments~\cite{ZHAO2025101167}.
+To achieve this, prompt engineering techniques are widely employed; for instance, the \textit{Personas Pattern}~\cite{DBLP:conf/naacl/KongZCLQSZWD24} involves tailoring LLM responses to align with predefined profiles or roles that emulate specific user archetypes.
+To serve as virtual subjects, generated responses should be indistinguishable from human-produced texts, consistent with the attitudes and sociodemographic information of the conditioning context (e.g., junior vs.\ senior developers), naturally aligned with the form, tone, and content of the simulated scenario, and reflect patterns in relationships between ideas, demographics, and behavior observed in comparable human data~\cite{DBLP:journals/corr/abs-2209-06899}.